How to Say Good Morning in Cantonese (早晨 Zou2 San4)

 Practice tips for pronunciation

-Getting Cantonese tones right takes practice.
+- Getting Cantonese tones right takes practice.
 Record yourself saying zou2 san4 and compare it to native speaker audio.
 You'll probably notice differences in your tonal contours at first.

-Listen to how native speakers say 早晨 in different contexts.
+- Listen to how native speakers say 早晨 in different contexts.
 YouTube videos, Cantonese TV shows, and Hong Kong movies are great resources.
 Pay attention to the natural rhythm and flow, not just the individual tones.

-Don't get discouraged if your tones aren't perfect right away.
+- Don't get discouraged if your tones aren't perfect right away.
 Even getting close to the right tones will usually get your meaning across, and Cantonese speakers are generally patient with learners.
 The more you practice, the more natural it becomes.

-If you're serious about learning Cantonese beyond just basic greetings, Migaku's browser extension can help you learn from real content like Hong Kong dramas and news sites.
+If you're serious about learning Cantonese beyond just basic greetings, Migaku's browser extension and app can help you learn from real content like Hong Kong dramas and news sites.
 You can look up words instantly while watching or reading, which makes the whole immersion process way easier.
 There's a 10-day free trial if you want to give it a shot.